-When associated with a mortgage, an appraisal is a risk-prevention step for the lender that ensures the house is worth more than the amount of money that the buyer wants to borrow for the purchase.
-Although the buyer pays for the appraisal (on average, about $335 nationwide), the lender is essentially the appraiser’s client and often specifies an “acceptable appraisal” as a contract contingency.
+When associated with a mortgage, an appraisal is a risk-prevention step for the lender that ensures the house is worth more than the amount of money that the buyer wants to borrow.
+Although the buyer pays for the appraisal (on average it ranges from between $313 and $420 nationwide), the lender is essentially the appraiser’s client and often specifies an “acceptable appraisal” as a contract contingency.

 Let’s walk through some home appraisal tips so you can better understand this important step in the purchase process and boost your buying confidence.